Changes to our admission guidelines to 2023-2024 application cycle will be updated and published by February 2023.

 Through the generosity of alumni, community friends and foundations, the SUPA program is able to provide several scholarships each year.
 Additional information regarding SU, private, and professional association scholarships will be provided for matriculated students in their first fall semester.
 Candidates interested in exploring loan repayment opportunities through the National Health Service Corps scholarships should call NHSC at (800) 221-9393 or visit the NHSC Web site.

-The admissions committee, thru collective agreement and a point scoring system, will grant one of the following admission decisions to those interviewed:
+The admissions committee, through a collaborative and holistic process will grant one of the following admission decisions to those interviewed:

 Full Admission

-Is offered to admitted candidates with a conferred bachelor’s degree along with the completion of all program prerequisite courses.
+Is offered to admitted candidates with a conferred bachelor’s degree and successful completion of all program prerequisite courses.

 Provisional Admission